 A great place for a hot toddy, Irish coffee or a cup of coffee, the Cellar has you covered.
 If you’re feeling a bit peckish, they’ve got great home-cooked food every day and if you’re looking for a spot to watch the match, grab a pint and a stool in front of their big screens on any given day.
 There’s live music every Friday and Saturday from some of the best local acts, so pop in and let the stellar Cellar staff look after you.

 12 Eglinton Street // more here

 The perfect place to shelter from the cold after a long day of milling around the shops, Seven Bridgestreet have all the food, drink and entertainment you need to spend the whole night propping up the bar.
-Whether it’s cocktails and a wide range of spirits you’re after, or a tasty breakfast, lunch or dinner.
+Whether it’s cocktails and a wide range of spirits you’re after, or a tasty breakfast, lunch or dinner off their new menu.
 Warm yourself up with their signature hot whiskey or a Baileys hot chocolate as you watch the world go by in one of the cosy window booths.

 5-7 Bridge Street // more here

 6. GRAB A TABLE IN TAYLOR'S